eillanrt/eillanrt.github.io/content/posts/what-is-this.md

 English will be the primarily language here.
 Although, from time to time readers might encounter Tagalog or Hiligaynon terminologies in my posts.
-If I do, rest assured I will provide my own translation with the given context.
+If I do, rest assured I would provide my own translation with the given context.
 Non-English terms will appear in *italics*.

 ## Edits and Modifications